LabKey/gradlePlugin/README.md

 (Earliest compatible LabKey version: 20.7)
 * Remove ClientApiDistribution task no longer used in client-api distribution
 * Increase default Tomcat heap to 2GB
+* Check if api project exists before depending on it

 ### version 1.12.2
 *Released*: 25 May 2020